Fre1d/Offline-CheatBreaker/Launcher/Beta/Beta 2 Release Notes.md

 - Launching will take longer than in our stable launcher because this launcher re-downloads the client on every launch.
 - This launcher uses the normal MC folder so all your Offline CheatBreaker 1.7.10 settings, texture packs, worlds and servers won't be transferred.
 - This beta is only available for Windows currently.
-- To uninstall this launcher you'll need to go to your `%appdata%` folder and delete the `Offline CheatBreaker` folder.
+- To uninstall this launcher you'll need to open the Windows Control Panel, go to `Uninstall a program` and double click `Offline CheatBreaker Beta`.

 **__Download:__**